Linux and Windows, current version: 5.1.20 (October 2017)Note:

 - Generate and run your own SQL-Commands by simple mouse-clicks.

-- PMF uses SqlCLI (for SQL Server) and DB2's native APIs (pretty
+- PMF uses SqlCLI (for SQL Server) and both SqlCLI and DB2's native APIs for DB2.

 - Handles XML and LOBs (LargeObjects)